← Back to all projects

 • A simple survey sent to each team after a video call that asked them to rate their trainer on a scale from 1-10 and allowed feedback in an open-ended text box.

-• Observing and documenting each team's questions and the concepts they struggled with in order to detect common difficulties.
+• Observing and documenting each team's questions and the concepts they struggled with in order to detect patterns and common difficulties.

 • Analyzing support tickets to determine which aspects of the product had the highest number of questions.